lbogaardt/airbnb/index.md

 Dear guest(s),

 Welcome to Krommerijn 8.
 I hope you have a nice stay in Utrecht.
 This guide will give you some additional information about my apartment and the surrounding area.
-If you have any questions, feel free to contact me via Airbnb or via WhatsApp (+31613151353).
-For emergencies, it may be better to call or WhatsApp my sister Carlijn (+31631144027).
+If you have any questions, feel free to contact me via Airbnb or by phone/WhatsApp (+31613151353).

 All the best,